 Congratulations to Trey Cook, who was accepted as a member of the Class of 2021 at the North Carolina State University College of Veterinary Medicine!
 Trey will be graduating magna cum laude from East Carolina University in May 2017 with a degree in Biochemistry, and has worked in the Geyer lab since 2014.

 Triangle Consortium for Reproductive Biology Meeting (February 2017)

 The Geyer lab attended the 26th Annual Meeting of the Triangle Consortium for Reproduction on February 25th at the National Institute for Environmental Health Sciences in Research Triangle Park, NC (http://www.med.unc.edu/tcrb/).
-Chris Geyer is serving as vice chair, and will chair the meeting in 2018.
+Chris Geyer served as vice-chair, and will chair the meeting in 2018.
 Congratulations to Nick Serra, whose abstract was chosen for a short talk!
-Other lab members Bryan Niedenberger, Ellen Velte, Kenneth (Trey) Cook, and Oleksandr (Sasha) Kirsanov, as well as Randy Renegar will each present their work in poster format.
+Other lab members Bryan Niedenberger, Ellen Velte, Kenneth (Trey) Cook, and Oleksandr (Sasha) Kirsanov, as well as Randy Renegar each presented their work in poster format.